zampino/pastelli/README.md

 ![alt](logo.png)

-Pastelli is a colorful Plug adapter for [Elli](//github.com/knutin/elli) with a focus on streaming chunked connections (read `EventSource`).
+Pastelli is a colorful Plug adapter for [Elli](//github.com/knutin/elli) with a focus on streaming over chunked connections (read `EventSource`).

-For the moment, this is quite alpha and it implements just a subset (see below) of the `Plug.Conn` api.
+For the moment, this is quite alpha and it implements almost all (see below) of the `Plug.Conn.Adapter` behaviour.

 ## Usage
 As you would do with your beloved `Plug.Adapters.Cowboy`,